-It’s best if you approach it using a “Top 3” method: what are the top three things constantly stressing you out?
-What are the top three passions, things that fill you with enthusiasm and delight, that you have been ignoring.
+It's best if you approach it using a “Top 3” method: what are the top three things constantly stressing you out?
+What are the top three passions, things that fill you with enthusiasm, wonder and delight, that you have been ignoring.

-Take your quarantine as an opportunity to search your soul and reinvent your life.
-Think about what it is that you truly want to be doing, and figure out how to do it.
+Take your free time as an opportunity to search your soul and reinvent your life.
+Think about what it is that you truly want to be doing and figure out how to do it.

 Remember, life will go back to normal soon.
-And if you don’t take action now, you’ll just resume your failure habits and keep neglecting your passions.
+And if you forget and don't take action now, you'll just resume your failure habits and keep neglecting your passions.

-Don’t let this perfect opportunity pass you by.
-Be the person who emerges from this pandemic victorious, taking this unpredictable life by the horns and maintaining a positive outlook on the life you’re creating for yourself.
+Don't let this perfect opportunity pass you by.
+Be the person who emerges victorious, taking this unpredictable life by the horns and maintaining a positive attitude and outlook on the life you're creating for yourself.